-In the case of highly reliable items, e.g. Very Large Scale Integrated (VLSI) electronic devices, computer equipment, missiles, etc., mean times to failure (MTTF) exceeding a year is not uncommon.
-The use of these items, however, may still require reliability demonstration or verification testing, especially when these items are used for military or high risk public applications.
+In the case of highly reliable items, e.g. Very Large Scale Integrated (VLSI) electronic devices, especially when these items are used for military or high risk public applications.
 With such MTTF's, it is often too time consuming and too costly to test these items in their use (or nominal) environment, as the length of time to generate a reasonable number of failures is often intolerable.
-If such is the case, it has become a standard procedure (see MIL-STD-781C) to test these items under more severe environments than experienced in actual use.
+If such is the case, it has become a standard procedure [1] to test these items under more severe environments than experienced in actual use.
 Such tests are often referred to as Accelerated Life Tests (ALT's).
-Mann and Singpurwalla (1983) note that because of advancement in technology and increased reliability, ALT's are performed more frequently than ordinary life tests.
+It is noted, [2], that because of advancement in technology and increased reliability, ALT's are performed more frequently than ordinary life tests.
 There are two main problems associated with ALT's as: (1) optimal design of the ALT, and (2) statistical inference from ALT failure data.
-The focus of this paper is on the statistical inference problem, i.e. on how to make inference about the reliability in the use environment by obtaining information in the accelerated environments.